vitaliaeliseeva/vitaliaeliseeva.github.io/_pages/teaching.md

 2023

- * Influence of post-WW2 changes in sex ratios in Russia on modern-day female Labor Force Participation
+ * TA in Introduction to R, second year of B.A. in Economics

+### Higher School of Economics

+2019, 2018

+  * TA in Social Economic Statistics, second year of B.A. in Economics